 Reproducing and debugging kernel builds

-builds on any local environment.
+independent of the local environment.
 Before starting, install podman

-to be able
+to be

-to pull and run the containers:
+able to pull and run the container images:

 dnf install -y podman